Short-tailed hawk: Feeding

 In Florida, it eats mainly smaller birds (such as ground doves).
 The short-tailed hawk hunts from a soaring flight, often at the borders between wooded and open areas.
 A frequent maneuver is "kiting" – coming to a stop, the bird heads into the wind, with its wings held stationary.
 It typically attacks prey with a nearly vertical swoop, sometimes pausing and then continuing downward in a "stair-step" manner.
-Typical prey ranges from a New World warbler (Parulidae) to a bobwhite (Colinus) in size.
+Typical prey ranges from a New World warbler (Parulidae) to a bobwhite (Colinus sp.) in size.
 In Florida, icterids—namely the red-winged blackbird (Agelaius phoeniceus), the common grackle (Quiscalus quiscula), the boat-tailed grackle (Quiscalus major) and the eastern meadowlark (Sturnella magna)—make up the bulk of the prey.
 In one case, 95% of a single hawk's prey selection was found to consist of red-winged blackbirds.
 Hunting success is apparently relatively low.
 In one study, 30 hours of observation showed that only 12 of 107 hunting attempts (or around 11%) were successful.
 There are isolated records of short-tails preying on sharp-shinned hawks (Accipiter striatus) and American kestrels (Falco sparverius).
 Among tropical populations, they are several records of this species regularly taking frogs (especially tree frogs), lizards, snakes, large insects such as wasps and locusts.
 Such prey, which serves merely as alternate foods for Florida populations, apparently provides a much larger proportion of the diet in tropical populations.
 In all parts of the range, they occasionally supplement their diet with smallish mammals, principally small rodents such as mice, rats, and bats.
 Among the heaviest prey recorded are young common marmosets (Callithrix jacchus) and similar small monkeys; these do not seem to form an important prey item, however, and are only snatched when the opportunity presents itself.
 They are primarily an aerial predator, taking most prey by swooping down to trees or the ground.
 Rarely, they have been recorded still hunting from a perch.